Last Updated on

 Gender Selection Options

-Family balancing is also an option for parents who wish for a baby boy or baby girl.
+Family balancing is allowed for parents who wish for a baby boy or baby girl.
 Non-medical gender selection is done when intended parents select the gender of their baby that is not represented in their family.
+Gender selecection is available to all euroCARE IVF patients wh wish to choose the gender of their baby either for medical (genetic disorders) or non-medical (family balancing) reasons.

 Swim Up Method